rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

   }
 ```

+For this, the database item must be `Clone`, which is Rust lingo for implementing the `Clone` trait, which we can do automatically for most types by deriving
-For this, the database item must be clone, so add this also to the item.
-Morover the struct itself and its members must be public,
+the implementation with a `#[derive]` attribute.
+So add this also to the item.
+Moreover, the struct itself and its members must be public,
 so one can use it outside the `database.rs` module.

 ```rust